SilviaPnts/Bookstore-API/README.md

   - Successful Response Code: 200
   - Error Code : 400(Bad Request), 404(Not Found), 500(Internal Server error)

-# Book Model
-  - Title
-  - Author
-  - Barcode
-  - Quantity

 # Set up instructions
  - Clone repository
- - Run npm install
- - Run docker-compose up --build
+ - Run docker-compose up --build (this will run all the tests and start the application)